Eduruiz/TelegramDownloader.koplugin/README.md

 ## Installation

 1) Obtain a Telegram bot API token by contacting [@BotFather](https://t.me/botfather) bot, sending the `/newbot` command and following the steps until you're given a new token.
 You can find a step-by-step guide [here](https://core.telegram.org/bots/features#creating-a-new-bot).
-2) Download the plugin, unzip it in the `koreader/plugins` directory.
+2) Download the plugin, unzip it in the `koreader/plugins` directory, the folder needs to be called `TelegramDownloader.koplugin` if the extracted folder ends with `-master` os something like that, rename it before copying to your `koreader/plugins/` folder.
 3) Open `main.lua` file and insert your API Token into next line:

     `local TOKEN = "INSERT_YOUR_API_TOKEN_HERE"`
+4) In `main.lua` file put you telegra user id on `local MY_TELEGRAM_USER_ID = YOUR_USER_ID_WITHOUT_QUOTES` without quotes, just the numbers, you can get your user ID with the @userinfobot on telegram.

 ## Usage